centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ###### Configuration

-At the root of the project directory you'll find a perl/build directory which holds build scripts.
+At the root of the project directory, you will find a perl/build directory containing build scripts.
 Generate the Makefile by running the following command:

 ```shell